-Use wfagtlst.sql to run a listener to monitor an agent for inbound event messages.
-When a message is received, the Event Manager searches for and executes any active subscriptions by the local system to the event with a source type of External, and also any active subscriptions by the local system to the Any event with a source type of External.
+Use wfagtlst.sql to run a PL/SQL agent listener to monitor an agent for inbound event messages.
+When a message is received, the Event Manager searches for and executes any enabled subscriptions by the local system to the event with a source type of External, and also any enabled subscriptions by the local system to the Any event with a source type of External.

-'''

-sqlplus <user/pwd> @wfagtlst <agent_name>
+sqlplus <user/pwd> @wfagtlst <agent name>

-'''